Decentraland-DAO/wiki-adv/(Low-Poly) Preparing Wearables.md

 Make sure to work with models that you made before sculpting, sculpted models will be used only for baking.

-Overall preparations requires removal of most modifiers and merging back pieces, to achieve one mesh.
+Overall preparations requires removal of most modifiers, merging back separated pieces, and removal of unnecessary geometry.
 ## Preparing Shirt
 Remove Subdivision and Bevel modifier on all shirt parts.